Understand How CRM Powers B2B Commerce

 Account and Order Management

 You've built that cart, now what can you do with it?
-Order Management governs the checkout process—the buying and post-ordering experience.
+The management of orders governs the checkout process—the buying and post-ordering experience.
 For example, based on who you are, B2B Commerce can require a simplified or more complex checkout.
 For example, Luka in Fargo has great credit and is able to buy on terms (purchase order), versus a new buyer without a credit history.
 They will be limited on what they can purchase and must pay through a credit card.

 Account Management goes beyond our consumer experiences.
 B2B Commerce provides users with the ability to view and search past orders, along with tracking and order information.
 It also enables B2B Commerce users to view and pay those dreaded invoices!